hsf-training/hsf-training-reana-webpage/_episodes/02-first-example.md

 ## Connect REANA client to remote REANA cluster

 The REANA client will interact with a remote REANA cluster.
+Go to https://reana,cern.ch to activate your REANA token.

 The REANA client knows to which REANA cluster it connects by means of two environment variables:

 ~~~
+$ source /afs/cern.ch/user/r/reana/public/bin/reana/activate/
 $ export REANA_SERVER_URL=https://reana.cern.ch
 $ export REANA_ACCESS_TOKEN=xxxxxx
 ~~~
 {: .bash}

+The source command is for remote users only.
+Also, it may be good to to create a `.sh` file to store these commands.
+That way you all you need to do to setup your environment is `source file.sh`.

 The REANA client connection to remote REANA cluster can be verified via ``ping`` command: